 As a kid I remember my grandmother used to cook this all the time.
 My grandparents had a dairy farm, so they had to come up with things to do with the leftover milk.
-This is the same recipe my grandma used and, if memory serves, it was the best dulce de leche I ever had.

-- 6 cups of brown sugar
+- 1/4 cup of sugar

 - Spray the mold (see notes) with the oil.

 - Heat condensed milk in a cast aluminum or iron 2 quart [2 lt] pot over medium-high heat.